LendingClub posts smaller-than-expected loss, shares soar

-Online lending platform operator LendingClub Corp (LC.N) reported a smaller-than-expected loss and said National Bank of Canada (NA.TO) had approved a $1.3 billion investment on its platform, sending its shares soaring as much as 20 percent.
+Online lending platform operator LendingClub Corp (LC.N) reported a smaller-than-expected loss and said an investor had agreed to buy $1.3 billion in loans, sending its shares soaring as much as 20 percent.

 The company, which matches borrowers and lenders via an online marketplace, had been struggling to bring banks back to its platform following revelations of lending improprieties, the ouster of founder and ex-CEO Renaud Laplanche and a U.S. Department of Justice probe.

-"Virtually all our bank partners are back," Chief Executive Scott Sanborn said on a call with analysts on Monday.
+"Virtually all our bank partners are back," CEO Scott Sanborn said on a call on Monday.

-The results showed LendingClub's progress in revitalizing its business despite investor skepticism about its ability to rebound from the scandal, BTIG analyst Mark Palmer wrote in a note to clients.
+National Bank of Canada (NA.TO) will invest $1.3 billion to buy loans on the company's platform through its U.S. unit Credigy over the next 12 months, LendingClub said.

 Banks accounted for 15 percent of origination volumes in September, Sanborn said, adding that LendingClub aimed to raise that ratio to 25 percent in the fourth quarter.